 Create or Edit an Alert Definition.

 CopperEgg provides a number of Alert Definitions out-of-the-box.
 In the Alert Definition, you specify its name, what will trigger it, how it will be handled, and who gets notified and how.
-The same is true whether you are creating a website alert or a server alert or an alert on a custom metric.
+The same is true whether you are creating a website alert, a server alert or an alert on a custom metric.